 He does recommend opportunities outside of the energy sector; it’s just that most of his experience seems to be in the energy sector based on his profile and stock picks.

-And the fact he co-authored a book called “Energy Investing For Dummies” with Nick Hodge and Keith Kohl, who’s the editor of Technology and Opportunity.
+And he’s co-authored a book called “Energy Investing For Dummies” with Nick Hodge and Keith Kohl, who’s the editor of Technology and Opportunity.

-As far as his Wall Street days go, it’s unclear precisely what he did while on Wall Street or who he worked for.
-However, based on his bio on the Angel Publishing website, he’s been in the financial education space since 1996, which is around 25 years as of writing.
+As far as DeHaemer’s Wall Street days go, it’s unclear precisely what he did while on Wall Street or who he worked for.
+However, based on his bio on the Angel Publishing website, he’s been in the financial education space since 1996.

 According to his LinkedIn profile, 15 years of that were spent at Agora Publishing, one of the largest publishers in the world, and ten years at Angel Publishing.

-And it seems that one of the services he ran for Agora was Crisis Investing.
+And it seems that one of the services he ran for Agora was called Crisis Investing.

 Based on my research and some of the comments on Stock Gumshoe, it seems as though Agora’s “Crisis Investing” may have later become Angel Publishing’s “Crisis and Opportunity.”